 Pros and Cons of Adopting a Great Dane in California

-Great Dane is “Apollo of Dogs” because of its grace, stature, beauty, and enormous size.
+The Great Dane is known as the “Apollo of Dogs” because of its grace, stature, beauty, and enormous size.
 But before adopting a Great Dane, know about its pros and cons.

 - Affectionate and Sociable: Great Danes are loving and friendly even with their intimidating size and appearance.
 They are also friendly with other pets as long as they are socially exposed at a younger age with other pets.
 They are owner-pleasers and are good with children.
 Note that close monitoring is needed if you allow dogs to be with children.